RemiKoutcherawy/OriSim3D-IOS/README.md

-rk.or OriSim3D
+OriSim3D
 =====

-OriSim3D origami folding simulation for cocotte on iOS with openGL
+OriSim3D origami folding simulation for cocotte on iOS with openGL.